-Tanqueray No Ten has been around for two decades – it’s one of my favorite gins.
-Over the years, I have struggled to find a highly acclaimed gin, but this brand deserves its praise.
+Tanqueray No. Ten has been around for two decades – it’s one of my favorite gins.
+Over the years, I have struggled to find a highly acclaimed gin that actually lives up to it’s hype, but this brand deserves its praise.

 Distillery: Cameron Bridge Distillery